-- 1 The £232,997 transfer between reserves represents the 235,351 shares that relate to management fees earned in the five months to 31 December 2013 and were recognised in other reserves at 31 December 2013, and were issued to the Managers during the year, with the balance being transferred to share premium reserves, on 3 March 2014. - 2 The £316,971 addition to the share premium reserve represents the 319,206 shares that relate to management fees earned in the six months to 30 June 2014 and were issued to the Managers on 30 September 2014. - 3 As at 31 December 2014, 431,070 shares equating to £428,054, based on a Net Asset Value ex dividend of 99.3 pence per share (the Net Asset Value at 31 December 2014 of 102.4 pence per share less the interim dividend of 3.08 pence per share) were due but had not been issued.
-The Company intends to issue these shares to the Managers around 31 March 2015. - Comparative information, including relevant Notes, has been restated as a result of the IASB's issuance of Investment Entities: Applying the Consolidation Exception (Amendments to IFRS 10, IFRS 12 and IAS 28).
+1 The £232,997 transfer between reserves represents the 235,351 shares that relate to management fees earned in the five months to 31 December 2013 and were recognised in other reserves at 31 December 2013, and were issued to the Managers during the year, with the balance being transferred to share premium reserves, on 3 March 2014.
+2 The £316,971 addition to the share premium reserve represents the 319,206 shares that relate to management fees earned in the six months to 30 June 2014 and were issued to the Managers on 30 September 2014.

+3 As at 31 December 2014, 431,070 shares equating to £428,054, based on a Net Asset Value ex dividend of 99.3 pence per share (the Net Asset Value at 31 December 2014 of 102.4 pence per share less the interim dividend of 3.08 pence per share) were due but had not been issued.
+The Company intends to issue these shares to the Managers around 31 March 2015.

+Comparative information, including relevant Notes, has been restated as a result of the IASB's issuance of Investment Entities: Applying the Consolidation Exception (Amendments to IFRS 10, IFRS 12 and IAS 28).
 The narrow-scope amendments to IFRS 10 Consolidated Financial Statements, IFRS 12 Disclosure of Interests in Other Entities and IAS 28 Investments in Associates and Joint Ventures introduce clarifications to the requirements when accounting for investment entities.
-It is worth noting there has been no quantitative impact to the statement of changes in shareholders' equity as a result.
-Further detail of the amendment can be found in Note 2(a).
+See Note 2(a) for details.